endredy/GoldMiner/Readme.md

 https://code.google.com/p/justext/
 It has very good quality, so I have rewritten it in c++. :)

 CleanPortalEval is an evaluate set for boilerplate removal algorithms.
-It is similar to prevoius ones (e.g. CleanEval), but it contains more pages from the same domain. (because GoldMiner has more sample to learn a web domain)
+It is similar to previous ones (e.g. CleanEval), but it contains more pages from the same domain. (because GoldMiner needs more samples to learn a web domain)

 ## Dependencies